allmende-app/allmende/ml/README.md

 3. `flask run`
 4. The api should start on http://127.0.0.1:5000/

-Use Programs like Postman for debugging and testing
+Use Programs like Postman for debugging and testing.